Box of slate pencils.

 Scarinish harbour with the Mary Stewart, probably taken in the 1930s.
 The building in the background was originally built as a church, then used intermittently as a prison and latterly as a store by the owners of the Mary Stewart.
 It was pulled down to make roads during World War II.

-Black and white photograph of a collier on the beach at Brock.
+Black and white photograph of cutting corn at Whitehouse.